shimniok/diyrovers/README.md

 # Folders

+`Blinky/` is an LED blinky demo; it blinks LED2 on the LPCXpresso board

 `Servo_Test/` tests basic servo library with mbed SDK, exported from mbed.org for Code Sourcery g++ Lite

-`datasheets/` datasheets for LPCXpresso, LPC1769
+`datasheets/` contains datasheets for LPCXpresso, LPC1769

 # URLs